tomphttp/specifications/BareServerV1.md

 X-Bare-Forward-Headers: ["accept-encoding","accept-language"]
 ```

-All headers are required.
+The headers below are required.
 Not specifying a header will result in a 400 status code.
 All headers are not tampered with, whatever is specified will go directly to the destination.

 - X-Bare-Host: The host of the destination WITHOUT the port.
 This would be equivalent to `URL.hostname` in JavaScript.
 - X-Bare-Port: The port of the destination.
 This must be a valid number.
 This is not `URL.port`, rather the client needs to determine what port a URL goes to.
 An example of logic done a the client: the protocol `http:` will go to port 80 if no port is specified in the URL.